 \subsection{Geometry Preliminaries}

-Here, we briefly define key geometric concepts related to polyhedra, which will underpin the detailed discussion of polyhedral classes presented in the following subsections.

-Following Coxeter's definition, a \textbf{polyhedron} is a finite set of polygons arranged so that every side of each polygon belongs to exactly one other polygon, with no subset of polygons having this property (i.e. the entire collection is connected) \cite{coxeter1954uniform}.
-A \textbf{regular polygon} is equilateral (all sides equal) and equiangular (all internal angles equal).
-A polyhedron whose faces are all congruent (i.e. are identical in size and shape) regular polygons, edges are equal in length, and vertex configurations are identical is termed a \textbf{regular polyhedron}.
+We first briefly define key geometric concepts related to polyhedra which will underpin the detailed discussion of polyhedral classes presented in the following subsections.
+Following Coxeter's definition, a polyhedron is a finite set of polygons arranged so that every side of each polygon belongs to exactly one other polygon, with no subset of polygons having this property (i.e. the entire collection is connected)~\citep{coxeter1954uniform}.
+A \emph{regular polygon} is equilateral (all sides equal) and equiangular (all internal angles equal).
+A polyhedron with faces that are all congruent regular polygons (i.e., identical in size and shape) is termed a \textbf{regular polyhedron}.
 A polyhedron is \textbf{convex} if any line segment joining two points inside or on its surface remains completely within or on its surface.
-Otherwise, the polyhedron is considered \textit{non-convex} (or concave).
+Otherwise, it is considered \textbf{non-convex} (or concave).
 A polyhedron is \textbf{vertex-transitive} if any vertex can be mapped onto any other vertex by a symmetry operation (rotation, reflection, or translation).
-Similarly, a polyhedron is \textbf{edge-transitive} if any edge can be mapped onto any other edge through symmetry operations, and \textbf{face-transitive} if any face can be mapped onto any other face through symmetry operations.
-A \textbf{uniform polyhedron} has polygonal faces that are regular polygons and is vertex-transitive, meaning the arrangement of faces around each vertex is identical throughout the polyhedron. \textbf{Dual polyhedra} are pairs of polyhedra where vertices and faces are interchanged: vertices of one polyhedron correspond exactly to faces of the other, and vice versa.
-For Platonic solids specifically, dual polyhedra can be constructed directly by placing vertices at face centroids and connecting them across adjacent faces.
-In general, however, duals arise through the method of polar reciprocation \cite{wenninger2003dual}.
+Similarly, a polyhedron is \textbf{edge-transitive}/\textbf{face-transitive} if all edges/faces can be mapped onto each other by symmetry operations.
+A \textbf{uniform polyhedron} has regular polygonal faces and is vertex-transitive, meaning that the arrangement of its faces around each vertex is identical.
+Lastly, \textbf{dual polyhedra} are pairs of polyhedra where vertices and faces are interchanged: vertices of one polyhedron correspond exactly to faces of the other, and vice versa.